xinwen-xw/CMU-Graphics-DrawSVG/README.md

   - **Don't** add your sample buffer as a member of `SoftwareRenderer`: instead add it to `SoftwareRendererImp`.
 This is because the pre-compiled reference code relies on the current memory layout of `SoftwareRenderer`.
 - After rendering is complete, your implementation must resample the supersampled results buffer to obtain sample values for the render target.
 This is often called "resolving" the supersample buffer into the render target.
 Please implement resampling using a simple [unit-area box filter](https://en.wikipedia.org/wiki/Box_blur).
 - Note that the function `SoftwareRendererImp::resolve()` is called by `draw_svg()` after the SVG file has been drawn.
 Thus it's a very convenient place to perform resampling.
+- Make sure to remember to clear your sample buffer!
+Otherwise you may end up with SVG files overlapping each other when you switch between loading images.

 When you are done, try increasing the supersampling rate in the viewer, and bask in the glory of having much smoother triangle edges.